 There are a lot of content streams on the internet/social media that people with websites or any level of influence feel pressure to be a part of.
-When Instagram launched IGTV this week (in addition to stories, curated story highlights, and live events), I hit a breaking point.
+When Instagram launched IGTV this week (in addition to stories, curated story highlights, and live events), something snapped!
 Some of these platforms are incredible for certain people and certain brands.
 I understand their function.
-My gut reaction though?
-It just feels like these entities want us to remain glued to our phones.
+Sometimes it just feels like these entities want to keep us glued to our phones though.

 As a content creator, it feels like these platforms are constantly asking for more from me so that I can grow my business on THEIR terms.
-With everything I post, my true hope is that someone will be inspired to get OFF of their phone and cook something (or just live their life, whatever!).
+With everything I post, my true hope is that someone will be inspired to get off of their phone and cook something (or just live their life, whatever!).
 I’d be lying if I didn’t mention that I also truly hope that whatever I post gets a ton of clicks so that this entity can continue to be financially viable.
 That is a very real factor.
 I know in my heart that trying to keep up with these tools is counterintuitive to my goals in this life.
-Making stuff just to be on a consistent posting schedule will inevitably lead to useless crap that nobody needs, me feeling gross about it, lower engagement, less $$ and on and on.
+Making stuff just to be on a consistent posting schedule will inevitably lead to useless crap that nobody needs, me feeling gross about it, lower engagement etc.

-I will be over here nurturing my known strengths, working on my goal of adding to your lives vis-à-vis delicious plant-based recipes (and something else in the pipeline that’s top secret), shutting out those things that just aren’t meant for me, possibly contemplating a meditation retreat in Arizona to get my shit straightened out (LOL, but maybe for real), and just steadily amplifying that tiny voice that says “I can do all things.”
-This is a giant load of STUFF for a post that only mentions veg noodles and hot honey sesame dressing in the title, oops.
+I will be over here nurturing my known strengths, working on my goal of adding to your lives vis-à-vis delicious plant-based recipes, shutting out those things that just aren’t meant for me, possibly dreaming of a silent retreat in Arizona (kind of lol but kind of serious), and just steadily amplifying that tiny voice that says “I can do all things.”
+This is a giant load of STUFF for a post that only mentions cold veg mango noodles and hot/sweet sesame dressing in the title, oops.
 Thanks for making it to the end and for being here :)

-COLD VEG AND MANGO NOODLES WITH HOT HONEY SESAME DRESSING RECIPE
+COLD VEG AND MANGO NOODLES WITH SPICY SESAME CITRUS DRESSING RECIPE

 Print the recipe here!